 - sum(of quiz1-quiz8): Without the word "of," the minus sign is ambiguous.
 In the SAS language, sum(quiz1-quiz8) is the sum of a single number, the difference between quiz1 and quiz8. - format sex sexfmt.; Associates the variable sex with its printing format.
-In questionnaire studies where a large number of items have the same potential responses (like a scale from 1 = Strongly Agree to 7=Strongly Disagree), it is common to associate a long list of variables with a single printing format. - quiz1 -- mark in the first proc means - Title inside a procedure labels just that procedure. - proc means n mean std t A matched t-test is just a single-variable t-test carried out on differences, testing whether the mean difference is equal to zero. - proc glm - class Tells SAS that the IV ethnic is categorical. - model Dependent variable(s) = independent variable(s) - means ethnic: Mean of mark separately for each value of ethnic.
+In questionnaire studies where a large number of items have the same potential responses (like a scale from 1 = Strongly Agree to 7=Strongly Disagree), it is common to associate a long list of variables with a single printing format. - quiz1 -- mark in the first proc means: A double dash refers to a list of variables in the order of their creation in the data step.
+Single dashes are for numerical order, while double dashes are for order of creation; it's very handy. - Title inside a procedure labels just that procedure. - proc means n mean std t A matched t-test is just a single-variable t-test carried out on differences, testing whether the mean difference is equal to zero. - proc glm - class Tells SAS that the IV ethnic is categorical. - model Dependent variable(s) = independent variable(s) - means ethnic: Mean of mark separately for each value of ethnic. - means ethnic / Tukey Bon Scheffe: Post hoc tests (multiple comparisons, probing, follow-ups).
+Used if the overall F-test is significant, to see which means are different from which other means.

-- means ethnic / Tukey Bon Scheffe: Post hoc tests (multiple comparisons, probing, follow-ups).
-Used if the overall F-test is significant, to see which means are different from which other means. - chisq option on proc freq: Gives a large collection of chisquare tests.
-The first one is the familiar Pearson chisquare test of independence (the one comparing observed and expected frequencies). - tables sex\ethnic / norow nopercent chisq expected; In version 2 of proc freq - proc corr - proc plot; plot final\midterm; Scatterplot: First variable named goes on the y axis. - proc reg: model Dependent variable(s) = independent variable(s) again - simple option on proc reg gives simple descriptive statistics.
+- chisq option on proc freq: Gives a large collection of chisquare tests.
+The first one is the familiar Pearson chisquare test of independence (the one comparing observed and expected frequencies). - tables sexethnic / norow nopercent chisq expected; In this second version of the crosstab produced proc freq, we suppress the row and total percentages, and look at the expected frequencies because SAS warned us that some of them were too small.
+SAS issues a warning if any expected frequency is below 5; this is the old-fashioned rule of thumb.
+But it has been known for some time that Type I eror rates are affected mostly by expected frequencies smaller than one, not five so I wanted to take a look. - proc corr After var, list the variables you want to see in a correlation matrix. - proc plot; plot finalmidterm; Scatterplot: First variable named goes on the y axis. - proc reg: model Dependent variable(s) = independent variable(s) again - simple option on proc reg gives simple descriptive statistics.
 This last procedure is an example of multiple regression, and we will return to it later once we have more background.